-Various research groups have worked on the derivatives of curcumin and synthesized more potent anticancer and anti-inflammatory curcumin like compounds.
-To overcome the drawbacks of curcumin by cyclization of 1,3-dicarbonyl, metal- chelation, introduction of hetero atoms, and replacement of active methylene group in the linker section have been practiced.39,54,62 Detailed literature survey has been carried out to investigate and analyze the nature of new derivatives of curcumin in comparison to curcumin.
-Broadly, some specific sets of derivatives have been selected from the literature to make more refinement in understanding their chemistry and biological activities.
+Various research groups have investigated derivatives of curcumin and synthesized more potent anticancer and anti-inflammatory curcumin-like compounds.
+To overcome the drawbacks of curcumin, the cyclization of 1,3-dicarbonyl, metal chelation, the introduction of heteroatoms, and the replacement of the active methylene group in the linker section have been practiced.39,54,62 A detailed literature survey was carried out to investigate and analyze the nature of new derivatives of curcumin in comparison to that of curcumin.
+Broadly, some specific sets of derivatives have been selected from the literature to refine the understanding of their chemical and biological activities.

 Figure 2.b.
-Some curcumin like compounds
+Some curcumin-like compounds

-Structural features of new linker based curcumin derivatives
+Structural features of new linker-based curcumin derivatives

-Literature provided extensive data regarding the various effects of linkers on the biological properties of curcumin like compounds.
-In the linker part, when the active methylene group was replaced with the acetoxy group (9) in the enolic form it exposed anticancer activity better than curcumin towards hepatocarcinoma, colon and prostate cancer.
-Compounds (10-19), containing various aromatic moieties in the methylene group has revealed antimalarial and anti-inflammatory activities (Figure 2.c)39, 62
+The literature provides extensive data regarding the various effects of linkers on the biological properties of curcumin-like compounds.
+In the linker part, when the active methylene group was replaced with the acetoxy group (9) in the enolic form, the anticancer activity was better than that of curcumin toward hepatocarcinoma and colon and prostate cancer.
+Compounds 10-19, containing various aromatic moieties in the methylene group, have been shown to have antimalarial and anti-inflammatory activities (Figure 2.c)39, 62

-The insertion of different phenyl groups at the active methylene group in the linker portion (10-13) has been seen to affect the various biological activities.
-The decrease in antimalarial activity was found in a compound in which the para position was occupied by the hydroxyl group (10) as compared to curcumin.
-On the other hand, the phenyl rings of compounds (13-15) which were substituted with two/three hydroxyl groups or amine groups have shown entirely different properties.
-It was observed that with an increase in hydrogen bond donors, there is little increase in solubility and a decrease in lipophilicity.
+The insertion of different phenyl groups at the active methylene group in the linker portion (10--13) has been shown to affect various biological activities.
+A decrease in antimalarial activity was found in a compound in which the para position was occupied by a hydroxyl group (10) compared with curcumin.
+On the other hand, the phenyl rings of compounds 13--15, which were substituted with two/three hydroxyl groups or amine groups, have shown entirely different properties.
+It was observed that with an increase in the number of hydrogen bond donors, there was little increase in solubility and a decrease in lipophilicity.

-On contrarily, the compounds (16-18) with methoxy substitution at the para position of the phenyl ring have displayed a decrease in solubility and an increase in lipophilicity.39, 62
+In contrast, the compounds (16--18) with methoxy substituents at the para position of the phenyl ring presented a decrease in solubility and an increase in lipophilicity.39, 62

 Figure 2.c.
-Anticancer, anti-inflammatory, and antimalarial curcumin like compounds
+Anticancer, anti-inflammatory, and antimalarial curcumin-like compounds

-Further, the phenyl ring was substituted with the hydroxyl group at para and the methoxy group at ortho position showed poor solubility (19).
-Compounds (13- 14) exhibited low gastrointestinal absorption and compounds 14, 18, and 19 violated Lipinski’s Rule of Five (Table 2.a).39,55 Therefore, it may be concluded that the amine group, position of hydroxyl and methoxy groups, and physicochemical and pharmacokinetic studies played crucial roles in the potency of compounds against various diseases.
+Furthermore, the phenyl ring was substituted with a hydroxyl group at the para position, and the methoxy group at the ortho position was poorly soluble (19).
+Compounds 13--14 exhibited low gastrointestinal absorption, and compounds 14, 18, and 19 violated Lipinski’s Rule of Five (Table 2.a).39,55 Therefore, it may be concluded that the amine group, the position of the hydroxyl and methoxy groups, and the results of physicochemical and pharmacokinetic studies play crucial roles in the potency of compounds against various diseases.

-Table 2.a.
+Table 2a.
 Physicochemical and pharmacokinetic studies